Salkantay Trek to Machu Picchu

 Peruvian Culture: Discover Cusco Carnival

-Have you already been in the Inca Empire’s former capital, Cusco?
-If you haven’t, Proyecto Peru will give you yet another reason why you should visit it and discover the Peruvian culture!
+Have you already been to the Inca Empire’s former capital, Cusco?
+If you haven’t, Cusco Carnival is yet another reason why you should visit it and discover the Peruvian culture!

 Cusco’s Carnivals

 Cusco catches the eye of all world travellers and is one the first options when planning a trip to Peru.
-For this, and more reasons, the US website News & World Report ranked Cusco first on the best places to visit in Latin America.
+The US website News & World Report ranked Cusco first among the best places to visit in Latin America.

 Learn Spanish in Peru: Clare’s Adventures in Cusco